Cold Chamber Die Casting

 The process helps to create stronger parts than those made out of plastic injection moldings with the same directions, ensuring durability and strength in your equipment.
-Cold chamber die casting is also known for producing stronger and denser metal casings that are suitable for long-lasting use.
-Find out more in our blog post.
+Cold chamber die casting is also known for producing stronger and denser metal casings that are suitable for long-lasting use such as for the automotive industry.

 Frequently Asked Questions About Cold Chamber Pressure Die Casting

 In hot chamber die casting, the injection mechanism’s cylinder chamber is completely immersed in the molten metal.
 This direct immersion into the metal enables a fast, convenient mould injection process that leads to higher production rates.
 In comparison, during cold chamber pressure die casting, the metal is heated separately in a furnace outside the machine before being fed into the casting chamber and being pressure cast into the mould.

 The process is a little slower compared to hot chamber die casting, as new material must be brought in from an external furnace at the start of each production cycle.
 The cold chamber process also requires much more pressure applied in order to fill the cold chamber with the right amount of molten metal.